Singing Background Vocals: Starting It Up

 Summing It Up

-Singing BGV’s is an exciting part of the recording process for me.
+For me, singing BGV’s is an exciting part of the recording process.
 I like the challenge of blending with my own vocals.
 Also, when I am invited to sing for other artists or commercials, I get the chance to test my skills in a different way, like matching another’s voice or singing the parts exactly as the producer directs.
 I especially enjoy the final result: a finished song that was nonexistent before the start of the recording process.